TRAFFIC, ISSUES 1 AND 2, Edited by ELIZABETH TREADWELL

 all changed like, Go my son, leave the reservation, go my son, you’re on

 Relocation, go my son, take your medication.
+Finally we left and started

 walking down the street to somebody’s house nearby where there